Minimum Viable SQL Patterns

 • Introduction

-• Chapter 1: Introducing the Project
+• Chapter 1: Understanding the Database

 • Understanding the Data Model